 The army began to form in May 1857.
 That same month well-loved Mormon apostle Parley P. Pratt was gunned down.
-The gunman was an alleged drunkard, 13 the estranged husband of Eleanor McComb [McLean].
-After years of abuse, Eleanor had fled her former marriage.
+The gunman was a drunkard, 13 the estranged husband of Eleanor McComb [McLean].
+Eleanor had fled her abusive marriage.
 Parley P. Pratt had come to Eleanor's assistance, helping her reach a more secure refuge in Utah.
-Eleanor and Parley had been sealed in Salt Lake City in 1855, despite the fact that Eleanor was prevented from obtaining a civil divorce from the man who had terrorized her for so long.
+Eleanor and Parley had been sealed in Salt Lake City in 1855, despite the fact that Eleanor was prevented from obtaining a civil divorce from McLean.

-Word of Parley's death arrived with the news that an army was forming to march on Utah.
+Word of Parley's death arrived with the news that the U.S. army planned to march on Utah.
+The violence Mormons had experienced in Missouri and Illinois was fresh in the minds of many, revived by Parley's murder.
 Brigham sent out orders that no one was to interact with the various wagon trains passing through Utah.

-But failure to interact meant inability for these wagon trains to obtain necessary food and water.
+But the order meant the wagon trains bound for California couldn't obtain necessary food and water.
 Tensions rose.
-On September 11, 1857, a group of Mormons in Iron County attacked the Baker-Fancher wagon train, which was camped at Mountain Meadows en route to California.
-Only children too young to report on the massacre were spared.
-14
+On September 11, 1857, a group of Mormons in Iron County attacked the Baker-Fancher wagon train, which had camped at Mountain Meadows en route to California.
+Only children too young to report on the massacre were spared.14